The AI Wrapper Market in 2025

 AI wrapper companies typically charge 3-10x markup over their API costs, with B2C wrappers at the lower end (3-5x) and B2B wrappers at the higher end (7-10x).

-This markup covers not just API costs but also infrastructure, support, product development, sales, and marketing expenses while maintaining target gross margins.
+This markup covers not just API costs but also infrastructure, support, product development, sales, and marketing while maintaining target gross margins.
 The markup varies based on value-add, with simple pass-through wrappers charging 2-3x while deep vertical integrations with proprietary data command 10-20x markups.

 Sources: AI Journal